 Subsidizing health care after job loss

-Some states, especially those hit hard by coronavirus, have temporarily opened enrollment under the Affordable Care Act so people who have been laid off can sign up for health insurance.
-Start here to check whether your state is accepting applications now.
+Some states, especially those hit hard by coronavirus, temporarily opened enrollment under the Affordable Care Act so people who have been laid off can sign up for health insurance.
+Find out what your options for coverage are if your employment status has been affected by coronavirus, and check here to see if your state is accepting applications now.

 Temporary student loan debt relief options

-Borrowers with federal student loans can have their interest rates dropped to 0% and their payments suspended through Sept.
+Borrowers with federal student loans have been able to drop their interest rates to 0% and suspend payments through Sept.
 30, 2020.
 Check your online federal student loan accounts for billing updates.
 You can find more information on the Federal Student Aid website.

-The changes don’t apply to private student loans.
+The federal relief measures don’t apply to private student loans, however.
 You can check with your loan servicer to see if you can qualify for leniency.
-If you have a loan through our partner, College Ave Student Loans, and have been impacted by COVID-19, you can get a temporary repayment forbearance on their loan for up to 90 days in accordance with their Natural Disaster Policy.
+If you have a loan through our partner, College Ave Student Loans, and have been impacted by COVID-19, you can get a temporary repayment forbearance on your loan for up to 90 days in accordance with their Natural Disaster Policy.

 Additionally, if your income has gone down suddenly due to a layoff or reduction of hours, you may be eligible to have your student loan payment reduced through a federal income-driven repayment program.
-Please visit the new automatic sign-up tool that our partners at Savi created to help NEA members dealing with the economic impacts of the novel coronavirus.
+Check your options using the new automatic sign-up tool that our partners at Savi created to help NEA members dealing with the economic impacts of the novel coronavirus.